UNC-Libraries/SCTS-Documentation/Additions.md

 When multiple people are involved in preparing a collection for discovery and use, it will be appropriate to use our more inclusive [processing info statements](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Descriptive%20Elements.md#processing-information) that acknowledge the expertise brought to bear by our collecting and format specialist colleagues.

+If you have a separately maintained addition that has been appended to the end with little description, it’s good practice to warn researchers that they will need to look in the collection's additions to find all the materials of interest.

+- **Example:** Additions received after 1979 have not been integrated into the original deposit.
+Researchers should always check additions to be sure they have identified all files of interest to them.

 ## Other parts of the finding aid that may or may not require updates:

-[Title and Date](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#title-and-date): Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.
+- [Title and Date](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#title-and-date): Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.

   - Don’t miss the collection level fields (and the series level) when editing date information:
     - [Finding Aid Title](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#finding-aid-data)
     - [Title](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#basic-information)

-[Extent](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#extent): This will almost certainly change.
+- [Extent](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#extent): This will almost certainly change.

-[Abstract and Collection Overview](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#scope-and-content-note-and-abstract): You may or may not need to edit this.
+- [Abstract](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#scope-and-content-note-and-abstract): You may or may not need to edit this.
 If nothing else, check to be sure racial and ethnic identity have been updated.
-If you are adding identity information, be sure to add the identity statement <link> to the [Processing Information note](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#processing-information).
+If you are adding identity information, be sure to add the identity statement to the [Processing Information note](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#processing-information).

-[Scope and Content Note](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#scope-and-content): This will change, even if the abstract does not.
+- [Scope and Content Note](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#scope-and-content): This will change, even if the abstract does not.
 Typically you will add a sentence or two that begins with “The Addition of May 2020 consists of ….”
 You can use the same description in the series description.

-[Acquisitions Information](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#acquisition): Information should be updated to include the donor, date, and accession information.
+- [Acquisitions Information](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#acquisition): Information should be updated to include the donor, date, and accession information.

-If you have a separately maintained addition that has been appended to the end with little description, it’s good practice to warn researchers in the collection overview that they will need to look in the collection's additions to find all the materials of interest.

-Example: Additions received after 1979 have not been integrated into the original deposit.
-Researchers should always check additions to be sure they have identified all files of interest to them.

-[Restriction](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#restrictions): Add or remove restrictions as needed.
+- [Restrictions](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#restrictions): Add or remove restrictions as needed.
 Be sure to add or remove the restriction at every level: collection, series, and container.

 ## Series-level information: